Article Table Of Contents

 So we used that cost of living index in order to rank all of the 78 places in Kentucky that have more than 5,000 people.

 The place with the lowest cost of living in Kentucky according to the data is Princeton.
 You can download the data here.

 There You Have It Mr. Or Mrs. Kentucky Cheapskate

-If you're looking at the cost of living numbers in Kentucky, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Kentucky, this is an accurate list of the most affordable places to live in Kentucky for 2020.

 Here's a look at the most expensive cities in Kentucky according to the data: